epiphyt/impressum/readme.txt

 And a final thank you to our friends [@pixolin](https://profiles.wordpress.org/pixolin) and [@mahype](https://profiles.wordpress.org/mahype) for their support and great feature suggestions. 🤗

 = 0.2 =
-* Added default `mailto://` links for mailadresses
+* Added default `mailto://` links for mail adresses
 * Added a couple of descriptive texts
 * Added "self-employed" as a new option
 * Added VAT ID checkup